 [field_year]

-Participates in the Conference of Young Zionists and is one of the founders of the Democratic Party, a party whose goal was to promote the cause of taking practical action in Israel, and to conduct cultural activities.
+Dr. Weizmann participates in the Conference of Young Zionists and is one of the founders of the Democratic Party, a party whose goal was to promote the cause of taking practical action in Israel and to conduct cultural activities.

 [field_year]